-Emerging Problems, 1990-1991
+Emerging Problems 1990-1991

-The expansion of the late 1980s was followed by a deteriorating bottom line as the UK recession of 1989-92 coincided with a series of internal difficulties.
-Problems included:
+The expansion of the late 1980s was followed by a deteriorating bottom line as the UK recession of 1989-92 coincided with a series of internal difficulties, Problems included:

-- massive overproduction of Laura Ashley catalogs in 1989; - losses at the Willis and Geiger subsidiary; - delivery of the 1989 autumn range to the retail stores was 3 months late; - manufacturing costs rose with the appreciation of the pound sterling; - rising interest rates boosted borrowing costs; - exceptional charges were incurred from the sale or closure of non-core businesses, including Penhaligons, Bryant of Scotland, Sandringham Leather Goods, and the Units chain of stores; - the closure or sale of several production plants.
+- ?? massive overproduction of Laura Ashley catalogs in 1989; - ?? losses at the Willis and Geiger subsidiary; - ?? the 1989 autumn range arriving at the shops three months late; - ?? high costs of producing in Britain due to the rising value of the pound sterling; - ?? higher interest expenses due to a rising cost of borrowing; - ?? exceptional charges resulting from the sale or closure of non-core businesses including Penhaligons, Bryant of Scotland, Sandringham Leather Goods, and the Units chain of stores; - ?? the closure or sale of several production plants.

-As the company shifted from expansion to retrenchment, it simultaneously searched for a new design look that would be faithful to Laura Ashley values while appealing to the 1990s consumer.
+As the company shifted from expansion to retrenchment, it simultaneously searched for a new design look that would be faithful to Laura Ashley values while appealing more to the 1990s consumer.
 Table 2.1 shows financial performance during the 1990s.